Recipe for Discovery: A Pipeline for Institutional Open Source Activity: Methodology

-As the starting point for our data collection, we focus on GitHub because of its dominance in open source development, extensive API support, and widespread adoption across academic institutions (we plan to extend our work to other platforms in future work).
-To clarify our data collection and classification process, we first summarize the basic structure of a GitHub repository and the types of metadata available through the GitHub API.
+As the starting point for our data collection, we focus on GitHub because of its dominance in open source development, extensive API support, and widespread adoption.
+To clarify our data collection process, we first summarize the basic structure of a GitHub repository and the types of metadata available through the GitHub API.
 A \textbf{repository} is the central unit of collaboration on GitHub, containing a codebase, documentation, and configuration files.
 Each repository includes a number of descriptive \textbf{attributes}, such as its name, description, README file, and associated tags.
 Repositories may also include \textbf{community files}, like a code of conduct, contributing guidelines, and security policies, files that tend to signal project maturity and openness to external contributors. \textbf{Engagement indicators} such as stars, forks, downloads, and subscriber count reflect how active and visible a project is within the open source ecosystem.
-Furthermore, each repository is owned by an individual or an \textbf{organization} (a special GitHub account for groups), and includes a list of \textbf{contributors} who have committed code, often with metadata such as their username, affiliation, or location.
+Furthermore, each repository is owned by an individual or an \textbf{organization} (a special GitHub account for groups), and includes a list of \textbf{contributors} who have committed code, often with metadata such as their username and affiliation.

 To guide our analysis, we structure the data collection process into three distinct phases.
 Phase 1: Repository Data, where we collect core metadata and community files from GitHub repositories; Phase 2: Contributor Data, which enriches the dataset with information about individual contributors; and Phase 3: Organization Data which captures additional information from repository owners classified as organizations in GitHub.
 Figure~\ref{fig:scraping_diagram} provides an overview of this multi-phase workflow, highlighting the specific GitHub API endpoints and data elements involved in each stage.